rocky3xr/docs/masternodes/masternodes_basic/coldwallet.rst

 	startmasternode alias false MN1

-* In the example above, the alias of my MasterNode was MN1.
-In your case, it might be different and is based on what you entered as the first word in the masternode.conf file.
+* In the example above, the alias of the MasterNode is **MN1**.
+In your case, it might be different and is based on what you entered as the first word in the **masternode.conf** file.
 * You should get multiple lines of output.
 If one of the lines of output says **"result" : successful"** then you can proceed to the next step to verify the MasterNode started correctly on the VPS Hot wallet.
-If you did not get the **successful** output then there is likely an issue with the masternode.conf file that needs to be resolved first.
+* If you did not get the **successful** output then there is likely an issue with the masternode.conf file that needs to be resolved first.

 **If you received the output that shows the MasterNode started successfully then you can proceed to the next step to verify that your MasterNode started correctly from the VPS Hot wallet.**